 The Internet Act does not require data to be maintained in the country, so the data can be stored in cloud storage in another country, for example.
 However, storing the data abroad does not stop the Brazilian law from being applicable.
-After the LGPD comes into force, there will be no requirement to maintain the data in-country, but the requirements for international transfer mentioned above will need to be complied with in order to validate the data transfer.
+The LGPD does not have any requirements to maintain the data in-country, but the requirements for international transfer (see 4.1 Restrictions on International Data Issues) will need to be complied with in order to validate the data transfer.